Safe Routes to School

 - The CDC lists SRTS as an evidence-based, cost-effective intervention showing health impact within five years of implementation

-In 2017, Live Well Omaha Kids was selected to receive a Preventing Childhood Obesity Community grant from Children’s Hospital & Medical Center to work with CUES to implement SRTS at All Saints, Holy Name, and Sacred Heart School.
+In 2017, Live Well Omaha Kids, under the leadership of Live Well Omaha, received a Preventing Childhood Obesity Community grant from Children’s Hospital & Medical Center to work with CUES to implement SRTS at All Saints, Holy Name, and Sacred Heart School.
 Data collected at all three schools revealed a majority of students arrive by single family vehicle, despite many living within a mile of the school.
 Surveys completed by parents identified common barriers to walking or biking to schools, such as distance, weather, and perception of safety.
 These surveys, coupled with data from neighborhood walk audits, informed the strategies for encouraging students and parents to participate in Safe Routes to School.

-Programs, policies and projects slated for implementation during the summer and fall of 2018 include: painting crosswalks and bike racks, lengthening crosswalk lights, incorporating bike safety education into classroom curriculum, forming a neighborhood watch, hosting community clean up and Walk to School days, and installing signage to designate safe routes to school and local family attractions.
+Programs, policies and projects slated for implementation during the summer and fall of 2018 included: painting crosswalks and bike racks, lengthening crosswalk lights, incorporating bike safety education into classroom curriculum, and hosting Walk to School days.

 ¹The National Center for Safe Routes to School (2011).
 How Children Get to School: School Travel Patterns from 1969 to 2009. http://saferoutesinfo.org/sites/default/files/resources/NHTS_school_travel_report_2011_0.pdf